Mansfield beauty businesses encouraged to complete 'safety' cosmetic procedure consultation

 and live on Freeview channel 276

-The government has launched a consultation that will be used to shape a new licensing scheme for practitioners and cosmetic businesses offering aesthetic procedures in England, including botox, fillers, and laser treatments.
+The government has launched a consultation to shape a new licensing scheme for practitioners and cosmetic businesses offering aesthetic procedures in England, including botox, fillers, and laser treatments.

-The first-of-its-kind consultation outlines a proposal to divide procedures into a red, amber, and green "traffic light" system based on the complication risk and asks whether some treatments should be reclassified.
+The consultation outlines a proposal to divide procedures into a red, amber, and green ‘traffic light’ system based on the complication risk and asks whether some treatments should be reclassified.

 Mansfield Council will operate any new licensing scheme.

-The regulations would protect patients from potential harm associated with poorly performed procedures.

-It will also raise standards across the sector, improving the reputation and professionalism of the industry.

-David Evans, head of health and communities at Mansfield Council, said: "Licensing contributes to how our communities develop, live, work and relax.
+David Evans, council head of health and communities, said: “Licensing contributes to how our communities develop, live, work and relax.

-“District councils are designated as licensing authorities, and each licensing authority is responsible for developing a local policy, processing applications, and convening hearings to consider any representations concerning applications or existing licences.
+“Councils are designated as licensing authorities and each licensing authority is responsible for developing a local policy, processing applications and convening hearings to consider any representations concerning applications or existing licences.

-“I would encourage as many local beauty businesses, practitioners and customers as possible who have had cosmetic treatments fill in this consultation to have their say on making the industry safer for everyone.”
+“I encourage as many local beauty businesses, practitioners and customers as possible who have had cosmetic treatments to fill in this consultation to have their say on making the industry safer for everyone.”

-The authority has a legal duty to ensure various procedures and treatments are licensed and safe within the district.

-The authority’s trading standards, environmental health and licensing teams support local businesses by helping explain legislation around regulation and protecting them from rogues.

 The government has already made it illegal for under-18s to access botox and filler treatments for cosmetic purposes and banned TV and social media adverts targeting under-18s with cosmetic procedures.

-“We want to make sure we get this right for everyone, which is why we want to hear your opinions and experiences through our new consultation.”
+“We want to ensure we get this right for everyone, which is why we want to hear your opinions and experiences through our consultation.”